Small genus, small index critical points of the systole function: The Examples

 The number of systoles at any point in $\mathcal{T}_{g}$ is bounded from above by a constant depending on $g$ known as the \textit{kissing number}.
 This is studied for example in \cite{Kiss} and \cite{SchmutzExtremal}.

 \begin{thm} In our family of examples, the systoles consist of the set $C$ of closed geodesics contained in the edges of the right-angled $m$-gons. \end{thm} \begin{proof} This is a generalisation of the argument given in the proof of Theorem 36 of \cite{SchmutzMorse}.
-Let $s$ be the side length of an $m$-gon.
-The lengths of the geodesics in $C$ all have length $4s$.
+Let $l_{s}$ be the side length of an $m$-gon.
+The lengths of the geodesics in $C$ all have length $4l_{s}$.
 The dual graphs $C^{m}$, $m=5, 6, \ldots$ in the construction of the examples have the property that the shortest closed loops all have length 4.
-The theorem is proven by assuming the existence of a geodesic $c'\notin C$ on the surface with length at most $4s$ and deriving a contradiction.
+The theorem is proven by assuming the existence of a geodesic $c'\notin C$ on the surface with length at most $4l_{s}$ and deriving a contradiction.

-Denote by $A:=\{a_{1}, \ldots, a_{k}\}$ the set of arcs formed by intersecting the geodesic $c'$ with the $m$-gons of the tesselation.
+Denote by $A:=\{a_{1}, \ldots, a_{k}\}$ the set of arcs formed by intersecting the geodesic $c'$ with the $m$-gons of the tessellation.
 The index on the arcs in $A$ is assumed to correspond to the cyclic ordering of the arcs along $c'$.

 Arcs in $A$ with endpoints on neighbouring edges of the $m$-gon in which they are contained will be called \textit{corner arcs}.
-All other arcs in $A$ will be called non-corner arcs, and have length greater than $s$.
+All other arcs in $A$ will be called non-corner arcs.
+When a non-corner arc $a$ has endpoints on a pair of edges separated by a single edge of the $m$-gon, the length of $a$ is more than $l_{s}$ by Theorem 3.5.7 of \cite{Ratcliffe}.
+When the endpoints of a non-corner arc are on a pair of edges separated by more than one edge of the $m$-gon, multiple applications of Theorem 3.5.7 of \cite{Ratcliffe} show that the length of $a$ is greater than $l_{s}$.